Landmarks in Greece often evoke ancient times shrouded in mists, mysteries, and mythology.

 Navagio Beach (Shipwreck Beach) and the Blue Caves combine well on a boat excursion with a professional captain.

-Check the best tour options and boat excursions.
+Check the best tour option.

 On foot, the Blue Caves are accessible via a staircase by the Potamitis Windmills and Potamitis Brothers Restaurant.